stefano/wasm-forth/README.md

 A Forth implementation compiling to WebAssembly.

 It includes an ANS Forth standard environment containing all the CORE words.
-The system has a fixed amount of memory available, currently 128kb.
+The system has a fixed amount of memory available, currently 128 MB.

 Interaction with Javascript at the moment is limited to textual input (using `WasmForth.source`) and output (through the `write` configuration parameter passed to `WasmForth.boot`).

+Using the included (optional) virtual DOM library it's possible to write interactive web apps.
+See the code in `examples/todomvc/` for an example TODO list web app fully implemented in Forth.

 Installation
 ============